 This method is also “right-to-life”.
 Consider its benefits when thinking about how to build a location-based app.

-Assisted GPS Service generates combined information obtained from the satellite and the server, and transmits this data via the Internet using Wi-Fi or cellular connection.
+Assisted GPS Service (A-GPS) is one more quiet efficient locating technology.
+A-GSP generates combined information obtained from the satellite and the server and transmits the data via the Internet using Wi-Fi or cellular connection.

 - The high speed of determining the location.